Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/authorization.md

 :fontawesome-solid-wrench: **management.policy**

 Defines the access policy for management services.
-Can be `sysop-only` (only systems with system operator permission can use them), `whitelist` (system operators and those dedicated systems that appear on the **management.whitelist** can use them) or `authorization` (system operators, whitelist members and those systems that have permission according to the ConsumerAuthorization system can use them).
+Can be `sysop-only` (only systems with system operator permission can use them), `whitelist` (system operators and those dedicated systems that appear on the **management.whitelist** can use them) or `authorization` (system operators, whitelist members and those systems that have permission according to database-stored policies can use them).

 :fontawesome-solid-wrench: **management.whitelist**

 A list of system names (separated by comma) that can use management services if the **management.policy** is set to `whitelist` or `authorization`.

+:fontawesome-solid-wrench: **enable.blacklist.filter**

+Enable/disable automatic service requester system name verification against to cloud level blacklist.
+Can be `true` or `false`.

+:fontawesome-solid-wrench: **force.blacklist.filter**

+Whether or not the service requests should be refused when the blacklist server is not responding.
+Can be `true` or `false`.

+:fontawesome-solid-wrench: **blacklist.check.exclude.list**

+Comma-separated list that contains systems whose requests is served without checking the cloud level blacklist, even if blacklist is enabled.

+:fontawesome-solid-wrench: **max.page.size**

+Specifies the maximum number of records a page can contain in case of pageable service responses.

+:fontawesome-solid-wrench: **token.max.age**

+Determines after how long to delete the tokens from the database (in minutes).

+:fontawesome-solid-wrench: **token.time.limit**

+Specifies the default duration of time-limited tokens (simple time-limited and self-contained tokens) in seconds.

+:fontawesome-solid-wrench: **simple.token.usage.limit**

+Maximum token usage default in case of usage-limited simple tokens.

+:fontawesome-solid-wrench: **unbounded.token.generation.whitelist**

+Comma-separated list that contains the name of systems that can generate tokens for other systems by bypassing their authorization checks.

+:fontawesome-solid-wrench: **simple.token.byte.size**

+Simple token (time-limited, usage-limited) size in bytes.
+Cannot be less than 16!

-:fontawesome-solid-wrench: **identity.token.duration**
+:fontawesome-solid-wrench: **secret.cryptographer.key**

-Validity period of the identity token in seconds (0 or negative value means hundred years).
+Sensitive data (consumer tokens, provider encryption keys) will be encrypted with this key before writing out into the database.
+Must be exactly 16 byte long!

 :fontawesome-solid-wrench: **cleaner.job.interval**

-Interval between execution times of the expired session cleaner job in milliseconds.
+Specifies how often (in miliseconds) to remove the expired and/or old tokens.

 ### Logging configuration